Looking for a bit of peace & quiet, yet close to the beach, eateries, supermarkets and a 500-year old town on the Costa

 Maybe we have exactly what you are seeking.

-The pool is heated October - April, there is table-tennis; free WiFi; a very large floral/cactus garden, free on-street parking and English / Spanish / German / French / Polish satellite TV as well as a free-to-use 450+ film library.
+The pool can be heated October - April (extra fee), there is table-tennis; free WiFi; a very large floral/cactus garden, free on-street parking and limited English / French as well as hundreds of German satellite TV channels as well as a free-to-use 450+ film library.

 The owners have lived here for 13 years and know some greatest places to visit and eat at.

 They currently have 40 reviews on Flipkey (part of TripAdvisor), most of which are 5*

 The old town of Estepona is 12 minute drive and the beautiful Port is even closer.